Pizza Dough Hydration Levels Explained – Why Moisture Matters

 Why No-Knead Pizza Dough Can Help Maintain Your Dough’s Hydration

-On the other hand, with a no-knead recipe, you can simply mix the ingredients in the bowl with a spatula and leave it to rest for 12-18 hours.
-This way minimizes having to manipulate the dough and potentially lose or add ingredients in the process.
+Even better—with a no-knead recipe, you can simply mix the ingredients in a bowl with a spatula and leave it to rest for 12-18 hours.
+This avoids getting your hands dirty kneading or having to use a stand mixer.

-Another benefit to using a no-knead recipe is a softer dough with a weaker gluten structure.
-This is often the whole reason why we’re concerned with pizza dough hydration to begin with – because we want that soft fluffy crust when it bakes.
+Another benefit to using a no-knead recipe is a softer dough with a slightly weaker gluten structure.
+This is often the whole reason why we’re concerned with pizza dough hydration to begin with—because we want that soft fluffy crust when it bakes.

 It really is a win-win method for delicious and soft dough even at lower hydration levels.